mikkelsvartveit/ghp-url-shortener/README.md

 ## How does it work?

 The file `404.html` catches all routes and loads a small script from `src/redirect.js`.
-The script checks the URL against the routes defined in `entries.js` and performs a client-side redirect as specified.
+The script checks the URL against the routes defined in `entries.js` and performs a client-side redirect if the route was found.

 ## How to use